 When is the application deadline?

-The application window for the 2023-2024 school year is closed.
-Applications will open up again in the spring for the 2024-2025 school year.
+Applications open in April 2025 for the 2025-2026 school year and must be submitted by June 30.
 Applications are valid for one year; a family must apply annually to remain eligible for the program.

 How do I apply?

-The application process opens again in the spring.
 Click here to apply.
 Only one application is needed per household.
-Parents/guardians can add multiple students attending multiple schools from their households.
-The application process should take no more than 10-15 minutes and results will be available immediately.
+Parents/guardians can add multiple students attending multiple schools from their household.
+The application process should take 10-15 minutes, and results will be available immediately.

 Parents are invited to send their questions to studentsfirst@iowa.gov or call 515-281-5211 for more information.